acgetchell/CDT-plusplus/README.md

 (Older versions of `git` may require `--recursive` instead of `--recurse-submodules`.)

 This will put you on the [development] branch.
-Project layout is the [PitchFork Layout], as follows:
+Project is in the [PitchFork Layout], as follows:

 - .github - GitHub specific settings
 - build - Ephemeral out-of-source build directory